 In order, therefore, to characterize the existence of geometrical objects with the help of their consistency with the postulates, as STROHAL intends to do, one has to have a complete system of postulates for which no decision concerning the admission of a synthesis remains open.
-This prerequisite of completeness is not mentioned by STROHAL anywhere, and furthermore, it cannot be derived does not follow from his description of the progressive method of forming and excluding syntheses whether one comes on this way to an ending anyway this way ever comes to a conclusion. |^{202r}
+This prerequisite of completeness is not mentioned by STROHAL anywhere, and furthermore, it does not follow from his description of the progressive method of forming and excluding syntheses whether this way ever comes to a conclusion. $|^{202r}$

-Desisting from Disregarding all these objections, however, which concern the special kind of characterization of the postulates and of the progressive method of obtaining them, it has to be remarked above all that, according to the description of geometry as STROHAL gives it here in the section on the postulates, geometry turns out to be pure conceptual combinatorics,-such as it could not be performed in a more extreme way in formal axiomatics: Combinations of elementary concepts are tested tried out; in doing so the content of these concepts is not taken into account, but only certain axioms representing this content which act as first initial rules of the game.
+Disregarding all these objections, however, which concern the special kind of characterization of the postulates and of the progressive method of obtaining them, it has to be remarked above all that, according to the description of geometry which STROHAL gives here in the section on the postulates, geometry turns out to be pure conceptual combinatorics,-such as it could not be performed in a more extreme way in formal axiomatics: Combinations of elementary concepts are tried out; in doing so the content of these concepts is not taken into account, but only certain axioms representing this content which act as initial rules of the game.
 Moreover, certain combinations are excluded by arbitrary stipulations, and now one stands back and sees what remains as possible.

-Here, the dissolution detachment [Loslösung] from the contentual formation of concepts is executed to the same degree as in HILBERT's axiomatics; the initial contentual introduction of elementary concepts does not exert show in this development; they are, so to speak, eliminated with the help of the xoival $\check{\mbox{e}}$ volai .
+Here, the detachment [Loslösung] from the contentual formation of concepts is executed to the same degree as in HILBERT's axiomatics; the initial contentual introduction of elementary concepts does not show in this development; they are, so to speak, eliminated with the help of the xotwal Ĕvvotat

-Thus we have here-similar to EUCLID's foundation of geometry-the state of affairs that the contentual determination of the elementary concepts completely runs dry is completely idle[leerläuft], i.e., precisely that state of affairs for the sake of which one refrains from a contentual setting formulation [Fassung] of the elementary concepts in the new axiomatics.
+Thus we have here-similar to EUCLID's foundation of geometry-the state of affairs that the contentual determination of the elementary concepts is completely idle [leerläuft], i. e., precisely that state of affairs for the sake of which one refrains from a contentual formulation [Fassung] of the elementary concepts in the new axiomatics.

-In EUCLID's foundation, however, the state of affairs is that aspeet different insofar as here the postulates are still given in an entirely intuitive way.
-In the first three postulates the close dependence on analogy with [Anlehnung an] geometrical drawing is especially apparent.
-The constructions demanded required here are nothing but idealizations of graphical procedures.
-This contentual formation of the postulates premits the interpretation according to which the postulates are positive existential claims concerning intuitively obvious evident [ersichtlich] possibilities which receive their verification on grounds of based on the intuitive content of the elementary concepts.
-For STROHAL, such a standpoint of contentual axiomatics doesn't come into consideration is out of the question, since he considers an intuitively obvious evident verification of the postulates to be impossible and therefore he can adjudicate admit [zuerkennen] only the character of stipulations for the postulates.

-So STROHAL's sketch of the geometrical axiomatics ends in a discord conflict between the intuitive introduction of concepts and the completely non-intuitive way in which the geometrical system of doctrines [Lehrgebäude] is to be developed as a purely conceptual science starting from the definition of geometrical space given by the postulates,-a discrepancy which is only scantily veiled by the twofold role of the the xowai čvvoiai, [which function] on the one hand as analytically discernible_evident [einsichtig] statement propositions, on the other hand as first initial restrictive conditions for conceptual syntheses.
+In EUCLID's foundation, however, the state of affairs is different insofar as here the postulates are still given in an entirely intuitive way.
+In the first three postulates the close analogy with [Anlehnung an] geometrical drawing is especially apparent.
+The constructions required here are nothing but idealizations of graphical procedures.
+This contentual formation of the postulates permits the interpretation according to which the postulates are positive existential claims concerning intuitively evident [ersichtlich] possibilities which receive their verification based on the intuitive content of the elementary concepts.
+For STROHAL, such a standpoint of contentual axiomatics is out of the question, since he considers an intuitively evident verification of the postulates to be impossible and therefore he can admit [zuerkennen] only the character of stipulations for the postulates.
+So STROHAL's sketch of the geometrical axiomatics ends in a conflict between the intuitive introduction of concepts and the completely non-intuitive way in which the geometrical system of doctrines [Lehrgebäude] is to be developed as a purely conceptual science starting from the definition of geometrical space given by the postulates,-a discrepancy which is only scantily veiled by the twofold role of the the xotval čvvotat, [which function] on the one hand as analytically evident [einsichtig] propositions, on the other hand as initial restrictive conditions for conceptual syntheses.